The Celtic Renaissance: When Europe Rediscovered its Ancestral Roots

 This period influenced nationalist movements in Ireland, Scotland, Wales, and Brittany.
 It helped shape modern national identities.

-How were the Celtic languages revitalized?
+How were Celtic languages revitalized?